 Planos, or Tsilivi as it is also known, is another small beach resort popular with families.
 Situated just north of the capital city of Zakynthos Town, Planos is ideal for anyone who wants to stay near the convenience of the larger town, whilst also staying near to a good-sized beach, in a resort.

 Tsilivi beach is Blue Flag beach with shallow waters, safe for the children.
 The beach is a comfortable stretch of soft sand, serviced by several beach bars and cafes.
 Several companies offer water sports activities, and at the north end of the village, boats can be hired for personal use from the small marina to Blue Caves and Smugglers Cove.

 Older visitors will appreciate the range of tavernas and restaurants throughout the town.
-Particularly along the beachfront, there are plenty of bars to keep everyone entertained into the evenings.
+Particularly along the main street and the beachfront, there are plenty of bars to keep everyone entertained into the evenings.

 The area has a vast array of hotels, apartments, and villas, catering to the full spectrum of budgets.
 Options for accommodation stretch right up against the seafront, offering uninterrupted views of the ocean and convenient access to the beach.

-Stay in Planos if you are traveling with family, particularly children, you want a beach resort close to the capital town
+Stay in Planos if you are traveling with family, particularly children, you want a beach resort close to the capital town.

 There are several beaches to choose from in the area like Alykanas, Amoudi, Psarou, and Alykes, with the largest being the eponymous Alikanas Beach.
 The beaches are sandy and crystal clear shallow warm waters.
-There area bars or cafes nearby, but the undeveloped nature of the area means that not all are serviced by water sports companies, so if you are looking for an active day out, try neighbouring Alykes Beach.
+There area bars or cafes nearby, but the undeveloped nature of the area means that not all are serviced by water sports companies.

 The town itself is full of traditional tavernas and locally run bars and restaurants, serving food made with produce from surrounding farms.
 Accommodation is available across the breadth of the region, offering a good mix of hotels and apartments to suit most budgets.

-For a novel way to tour the local area, board the Trainaki land train and embark on a fun journey into the nearby hills.
-The tour winds through olive groves and rural villages, with amusing commentary from your guide and includes a stop at the Vertzagio Cultural Museum and a small taverna where you can sample complimentary wine and local food.
+For a novel way to tour the local area, board the Trainaki train and embark on a fun journey into the nearby hills.
+The tour winds through olive groves and rural villages, with amusing commentary from your guide, and includes a stop at the Vertzagio Cultural Museum in Pigadiakia village and a small taverna where you can sample complimentary wine and local food.

-Anafonitria is the closest town to Zakynthos’ most iconic attraction, the shipwreck of Navagio beach.
+Another iconic attraction is the shipwreck of Navagio beach.
 Although the beach is not accessible by foot, only by boat from other beaches and ports on the island, walking routes along the surrounding cliffs offer some amazing views of the cove.

 As a primarily residential small town, there are no big hotels in the village, although there are several private villas available to rent for your stay.
 Ideal if you want to experience authentic Zakynthian life.